Best Thermal Cameras iMore 2021

 If you're a home inspector, firefighter, farmer, or work a job where you're handling equipment all day long, you know how important ergonomics are to your health and energy levels.
 For those who hold a thermal camera day in and day out, we recommend the HTI-Xintai HT 18.
 It has a generously-sized, ergonomically-designed handle that allows you to move the camera freely from place to place without straining your arm and hand muscles.

 The HT 18 has a 3.2-inch color screen with a 220 x 160 resolution.
 It detects temperature variations and displays them in various color scales, including rainbow, iron red, cold, black and white, or white on black.
-There's also 3GBs of internal memory for storing shots, which can be taken off the camera and put on a laptop, TV, or other devices via USB cable.
+There are also 3GBs of internal memory for storing shots, which can be taken off the camera and put on a laptop, TV, or other devices via USB cable.
 And herein lies my only complaint: there's no option to add memory.
 It's true that 3GBs is a lot of space to work with, but if you're on the job for a week and don't have time to download images, it would be nice to have a memory card slot available.

 - Outstanding resolution